XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 * The first page (also called the root) of an Owner Directory,
 * The first page of an Offer Directory, _or_
-* Subsequent pages of either type
+* Later pages of either type

 **The first page of an Owner Directory** has an `index` that is the SHA-512Half of the following values put together: